danmassarano/404Crawler/README.md

 ### Extensions
 This is a work in progress and has a lot to go, here's a non exhaustive list:

-* Improving how invalid links are handled
-* Logging and better console formatting
-* More flexible and reliable tests
-* Making sure it's compliant with robots protocol
 * Handling dynamically generated pages
-* Testing that links are using https
 * Performance improvements & testing
 * Multithreading